 Photographing the Gettysburg Battlefield

 On the left is a photo from 1913 with my grandmother Hazel Putt Nilson and my grandfather Frank Herman Nilson.
-The other folks are Bill and Verna Hoover.
+The other folks are Walter and Verna Hoover (brother and sister).
 On the right is a photo from June 2013, of me and my partner Joel at the exact same spot.